bigsbunny/pasteit-api/README.md

 - Backend - NodeJS, Express, MongoDB Atlas

 ---
-# How to setup PasteIt's frontend to test the API
+# How to setup PasteIt's backend to test the API

 >Clone the repository
 ```